Lightweight mist that evenly coats curls, resists humidity, and preps hair for blow-drying or flat-ironing without stiffness.

 Best for

-3A–4C who prefer silicone-free care.
+3A–4C hair that prefers silicone-free care.

 TRESemmé Thermal Creations Heat Tamer — Budget